rnwolf/dbr/dbr_mvp/backend/KNOWN_ISSUES.md

 ## 🐛 Active Issues

 ### Issue #1: Work Item Task Update API Not Persisting Changes
-**Status:** Open
+**Status:** Resolved
 **Priority:** Medium
 **Component:** Work Item API (`/api/v1/workitems/{id}/tasks/{task_id}`)
 **Date Reported:** 2025-07-20
+**Date Resolved:** 2025-08-01

 **Description:**
-The individual task update endpoint `PUT /api/v1/workitems/{work_item_id}/tasks/{task_id}` is not properly persisting task completion status changes to the database.
-When updating a task's `completed` status from `false` to `true`, the change is not reflected in the work item's progress calculation.
+The individual task update endpoint `PUT /api/v1/workitems/{work_item_id}/tasks/{task_id}` was not properly persisting task completion status changes to the database.
+When updating a task's `completed` status from `false` to `true`, the change was not reflected in the work item's progress calculation.

+**Resolution:**
+The issue was resolved by ensuring that the `tasks` field of the `WorkItem` object was explicitly marked as modified.
+This was achieved by re-assigning the `tasks` list to itself after modification, which signals to SQLAlchemy that the JSON field has been updated.
+The fix was verified by running the `test_work_item_tasks_api` test.

 **Expected Behavior:**
 - Update task completion status via API